Alfresco/docs-alfresco/insight-engine/latest/install/index.md

 ---
-title: Installation overview
+title: Overview
 ---

-Installing Alfresco Search and Insight Engine introduces additional features, including new sharding methods and sharding with SSL.
+Installing Search and Insight Engine introduces additional features, including new sharding methods and sharding with SSL.
 Mutual TLS is not just used to encrypt data in transit, it is also used as an authentication mechanism between the repository and Search and Insight Engine.

 It is possible to deploy Alfresco Content Services without mutual TLS between the repository and Search and Insight Engine, however this will expose internal APIs that give full access to the repository without authentication.
 In such a setup, it is critical to properly protect these APIs.